matplotlib/matplotlib/doc/faq/usage_faq.rst

-binary installer or a linux distribution package, a good default backend will already be set, allowing both interactive work and plotting from scripts, with output to the screen and/or to a file, so at least initially you will not need to use either of the methods given above.
+binary installer or a linux distribution package, a good default backend will already be set, allowing both interactive work and plotting from scripts, with output to the screen and/or to a file, so at least initially you will not need to use any of the methods given above.

 If, however, you want to write graphical user interfaces, or a web